-On the following screen, the 'add' icon lets you create your first Favourite point Choose the way you want to create your Favourite point:
+On the following screen, the 'add' icon lets you create your first Favourite point

+Choose the way you want to create your Favourite point:

-- Present destination: it will establish the present destination of the active navigation. - Address: it will let you create by choosing an address (city, street, number). - By map: you will be able to create a favourite on the map currently loaded.
+- Present position: it will establish your present position as a favourite point, and will ask you directly to add a name or establish it as your home. - Present destination: it will establish the present destination of the active navigation. - Address: it will let you create by choosing an address (city, street, number). - By map: you will be able to create a favourite on the map currently loaded.
 Press on the wished place and a red cross will indicate the point where this favourite will be established. - By waypoint: Choose a waypoint from the available waypoints files in order to establish the favourite point using your coordinates.

-Your Favourites will be displayed on the map and in the favourites list with the icon.
+Your Favourites will be displayed on the map and in the favourites list with the T

-The point established as 'Home' will be represented by the licon
+The point established as 'Home' will be represented by the K icon